connectrpc/conformance/docs/authoring_test_cases.md

 ## Test suites

 A suite represents a series of tests that all test the same general functionality (cancellation, timeouts, etc.).
+Each test suite YAML file represents a [`connectrpc.conformance.v1.TestSuite`][test-suite] message.
+So the schema of the `TestSuite` message defines the schema of the YAML file.
+The representation of a Protobuf message in YAML is the same as its [JSON format][json-docs].

 When defining a test suite in a YAML file, the only values that are required are the suite name (which should be unique across all suites) and at least one test case.

-Each suite can be configured with various directives which will apply to all tests within that suite.
+In addition, each suite can be configured with various directives which will apply to all tests within that suite.
 These directives can be used to constrain the tests run by the conformance runner or to signal various configurations to the runner that may be needed to execute the tests.
 The runner will use these directives to expand the tests in the suite into multiple permutations.
 This means that a single test defined in a suite will be run several times across various permutations.